I’m Moving Out Of My Rental Unit. Can You Give Me A Short Checklist of Steps I Can Take To Avoid Problems With My Landlord?

 - Give the Landlord Advance Notice of at Least One Full Rental Period.

-- For more information about giving proper advance notification in a month-to-month rental, click here [insert link to our article]
+- For more information about giving proper advance notification in a month-to-month rental, read this article.

 - Repair Any Damage to the Unit

-- For more information about ‘what is damage’ and ‘what is normal wear and tear’ click here [insert link to our article]
+- For more information about ‘what is damage’ and ‘what is normal wear and tear’ read this article.

 - Clean the Unit, Including Floors, Carpets, Kitchen, Bathroom, Etc.